 - Plan alternate suppliers or delivery routes if major infrastructure or transport routes are disrupted.

 - Read more about supply chain disruptions.

-- Check your ABC local radio, local council or see disasters and alerts for any transport disaster updates and road, airstrip or port closures.
+- Check your ABC local radio, local council website, and council's disaster dashboard, or see disasters and alerts for any transport disaster updates and road, airstrip or port closures.

 - Learn how to manage environmental risks and other climate risks to your business.